MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

     -   In Logic Apps, it will never be present.

-### Potential rules for the Default Environment
+### Potential Exchange Rules for the Default Environment

 Some email actions you might want to block:

 1. Block outbound emails to external recipients

-**Rule:** Block all outbound emails sent to external recipients from Power Automate andPower Apps.
+**Rule:** Block all outbound emails sent to external recipients from Power Automate and Power Apps.
 This rule will ensure that citizen developers do not send out emails to external recipients (such as partners, vendors or clients) from apps or flows.

 2. Block outbound forwarding

 **Rule**: Block all outbound emails forwarded to external recipients from Power Automate and Power Apps where the sender is not from a "Allowed list" of mailboxes

-This rule will ensure that users cannot create a flow which will automatically forward inbound

-emails to an external recipient.
+This rule will ensure that users cannot create a flow which will automatically forward inbound emails to an external recipient.

 Some potential exceptions for the above rules to add flexibility: